What is Occupational Hazard Insurance?

 Who is Eligible for Occupational Hazard Insurance?

-Employees who work in dangerous occupations are eligible for Occupational Hazard Insurance.
-However, each insurance carrier has different eligibility requirements.
+Employees who work in dangerous occupations are eligible for Occupational Hazard Insurance, but each insurance carrier has different eligibility requirements.

 Typically, you must be between 18 and 70 years of age to qualify for the coverage.
 Additionally, you may be required to undergo occupational training.
 Other special requirements can include licensing or a specific business model.
-For example, truck drivers must have a valid license and be self-employed or work as independent contractors to obtain this insurance.
+For example, truck drivers often must have a valid license and be self‑employed or work as independent contractors; see Small Fleet Truckers Occupational Accident Insurance.

 How Much Occupational Hazard Insurance do you Need?

 Every state implements different regulations for Occupational Hazard Insurance.
-Check your state's requirements to ensure you purchase enough coverage.
+Check your state's requirements to ensure you purchase enough coverage and consider related options like Occupational Accident Insurance.

 You'll also want to purchase enough coverage for your needs.
 Be sure your policy covers your regular bills or is enough to give your survivors adequate financial resources to meet their needs and maintain financial security.